jreisinger/docs/data/notes/varia/graylog.md

 ## Stream

 * think of it as tagging of incoming messages
-* route messages into categories in real time
+* routes messages into categories in real time
 * many uses: message categorization, access control, messages parsing and enrichment, ...
 * messages can belong to one or more streams